charmoniumQ/nix-documents/README.md

 2. It can pull packages from the extensive [nixpkgs] repository.
 3. It can installs packages in a sandbox, so they don't pollute your system (like Python's virtualenv or `node_modules`).
 If two packages call for the same version of a dependency, Nix is able to only install the dependency once (unlike virtualenv).

-LaTeX has no standardized way of specifying the dependent packages, so building LaTeX documents on a fresh machine is a pain.
-The usual solution is to install a version of LaTeX bundled with gigabytes packages and fonts (e.g. `texlive-full`).
+Consider compiling a LaTeX source code from a colleague.
+LaTeX has no standardized way of specifying the dependent packages, so you have to be prepared for compile errors.
+One solution is to install a version of LaTeX bundled with gigabytes packages and fonts (e.g. `texlive-full`).
 Nix is able to:

-- just download the things you need, not gigabytes of `texlive-full`
+1. just download the things you need, not gigabytes of `texlive-full`
-- compile documents in a reproducible way
+2. compile documents in a reproducible way
-- work with minimal setup (just installing Nix and Nix flakes), even if you require custom packages
+3. work with minimal setup (just installing Nix and Nix flakes), even if you require custom packages (e.g. Python-generated graphs)
-- install dependencies to a sandbox without affecting your native LaTeX installation
+4. install dependencies to a sandbox without affecting (or requiring) your native LaTeX installation
-- use the same package spec on any Unix system (including Mac OSX)
+5. use the same package spec on any Unix system (including Mac OSX)

 [Nix]: https://builtwithnix.org/
 [nixpkgs]: https://search.nixos.org/packages